SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/create.md

     > [!NOTE]
     > Some of the options before are, for logical reasons, not relevant for the first follow-up in a project guide.

 5. Check **Assign follow-up to project member** if you want to make it possible to assign this follow-up to one of the project participants.
-When the project owner creates this follow-up in SuperOffice CRM, a dialog is displayed, in which the project owner can choose one of their associates to be the owner of the follow-up.
+When the project owner creates this follow-up in SuperOffice CRM, they can choose one of their associates to be the owner of the follow-up.

 6. Check **Milestone follow-up** if you want to define the follow-up as a milestone.